-A foreign company is not prohibited from hiring employees through a specialised agency or another third party, for example under an outsourcing agreement.
-As these employees conclude employment contracts with the specialised agency or another third party, a foreign company has no obligation to pay remuneration to them, or withhold or pay the corresponding taxes.
+A foreign company is not prohibited from hiring employees through a specialist agency or another third party, for example under an outsourcing agreement.
+As these employees conclude employment contracts with the specialist agency or another third party, a foreign company has no obligation to pay remuneration to them, or withhold or pay the corresponding taxes.

 Under certain conditions, tax registration issues and permanent establishment (PE) risks may arise for a foreign company.